rafed/blog/content/posts/think-like-baby.md

 ---
-title: How to think like a baby
+title: A different way to think
 date: 2017-09-15
 lastmod: 2020-05-03
 tags: [random]